A roller coaster was shut down after a crack was found in a support beam. A customer says he spotted it.

 "It takes one time, just one time" for tragedy to strike, he said.

+Tiffany Collins Newton told CBS News that on June 24, she took a photo that appeared to show "the beginnings of the crack" on the roller coaster.
+She said she did not notice the crack until after the ride was closed on Friday and she zoomed in on her recent photos.

-The park said in a statement that it made the move "after park personnel became aware of a crack at the top of a steel support pillar.
+The park said in a statement that it shut the ride "after park personnel became aware of a crack at the top of a steel support pillar.
 The park's maintenance team is conducting a thorough inspection and the ride will remain closed until repairs have been completed.
 Safety is our top priority and we appreciate the patience and understanding of our valued guests during this process.

 "As part of our comprehensive safety protocols," the statement continued, "all rides, including Fury 325, undergo daily inspections to ensure their proper functioning and structural integrity."